csula/cs3220-spring-2018/README.md

-# CS 3220 - Intro to Web Programming
+# CS 3220 - Introduction to Web Programming

-# Intro
+# Introduction

-Welcome to intro to web programming.
+Welcome to introduction to web programming.
 In this class, we will learn how to build a web application with Java together from the front-end to back-end and putting everything together at the end.